Think local: While you attend Hartwick, take advantage of our incredible local partners and their internship opportunities waiting to be filled.

 - O*Net: Build your future with O*Net Online

-- Self-Directed Search: Meet with a Career Services advisor to take an assessment that can help you clarify your career goals and interests.
+- Self-Directed Search: Meet with a Career Development advisor to take an assessment that can help you clarify your career goals and interests.